fall22-hawthorn/hawthorn_main/README.md

 ## Requirements
 The project requires a number of additional packages to be installed which are listed in `requirements.txt`.
-One of the options to do so it to run
+One of the options to do so is to run
 `pip install -r /path/to/requirements.txt`

 ## Additional info